Zhouyx17/SPMII/README.md

 # SPMII
-The code repo of meituan project
+The code repo of SPMII project
 ## requirements
 See requirements.txt.
 Some packages are not necessary.
 ## Data Preprocessing